octokit/octokit.js/README.md

 Note that a connection to the internet is required to run the tests.

+## TODO

+* Port missing methods from the Issues API
+* Implement the Gist AIP
+* port to CommonJS (this should be easy because only the 'doSend' method is node specific)
+* Integrate with node package managers
+* API docs
+  * fix and polish (there might still be some PHP-isms)
+  * generate API documentation
+* Documentation

 ## LICENSE

 This code is licensed under a MIT license.
 See the LICENSE file for details.